Drospirenone/ ethinyl estradiol

 Cigarette smoking increases the risk of serious heart problems associated with use of drospirenone/ethinyl estradiol.
 This risk increases with age and with heavy smoking (15 or more cigarettes per day).
 Women who are older than 35 years old have a greater risk.
 Women who use drospirenone/ethinyl estradiol should not smoke.

 Preventing pregnancy.
+It is also used to treat premenstrual dysphoric disorder (PMDD) or certain types of acne in women who are using drospirenone/ethinyl estradiol for birth control.
 It may also be used for other conditions as determined by your doctor.

 Drospirenone/ethinyl estradiol is a progesterone and estrogen combination birth control pill.
 It works by preventing ovulation, thickening the mucus in the cervix, and changing the lining of the uterus.